-Comprehensive car insurance refers to a broad type of automobile coverage that reimburses you for vehicular loss or damage that wasn’t caused by a collision.
+- Comprehensive insurance: Comprehensive car insurance refers to a broad type of automobile coverage that reimburses you for vehicular loss or damage that wasn’t caused by a collision.
 For example, vandalism would be covered by comprehensive insurance but not collision insurance.

 What does comprehensive insurance cover?

-To confuse matters a little bit, most insurance companies have a quirk in their comprehensive policies, but it’s potentially to your benefit.
-Hitting an animal, like a deer, while driving is covered by comprehensive insurance, despite the fact that it’s technically a collision.
+Note that hitting an animal, like a deer, while driving is covered by comprehensive insurance, despite the fact that it’s technically a collision.

-If you’re interested in comprehensive insurance, check the details of any policy you’re considering before you sign up.
+If you’re interested in comprehensive coverage, check the details of any policy you’re considering before you sign up.
 There are usually coverage limits, meaning you might not get full reimbursement for all costs associated with the situations above.

 What does collision insurance cover?